The school's work to keep pupils safe and secure is outstanding

 The Designated Safeguarding Leads (DSL) are Clare Toplis (Head of School) and Duncan Spalding (Executive Headteacher).

-The Alternate Designated Safeguarding Leads (ADSL) are Hannah Simpson, Becky Farmer, Steff Firth and Charlotte Seals.
+The Alternate Designated Safeguarding Leads (ADSL) are Hannah Simpson, Becky Farmer and Steff Firth.

 The designated safeguarding governor is Di Scott.

 At John of Gaunt Infant and Nursery School we are working in partnership with Norfolk Constabulary and Norfolk's Children's services to identify and provide appropriate support to pupils who have experienced domestic violence in their household.
 This scheme is called Operation Encompass.